dchest/tweetnacl-js/README.md

     $ NACL_SRC=nacl-fast.min.js npm test

-To run full suite of tests in Node.hs, including comparing outputs of JavaScript port to outputs of the original C version:
+To run full suite of tests in Node.js, including comparing outputs of JavaScript port to outputs of the original C version:

     $ npm run testall